caylemh/React-Expensify-App/README.md

     - Setting up and installing Redux.

 * **Vid 4**
-    - Dispatching Actions to change the redux store.
+    - Dispatching Actions to change the Redux store.
+Learning about getState(), dispatch() & createStore().